Linear and nonlinear stability of rate-and-state faults: Summary and conclusion

 For conceptual simplicity, discussions in sections \ref{sec:trans} and \ref{sec:disc} were framed with fault length $L$ as a model parameter to be adjusted, with all other parameters fixed, and comparing $L$ to critical linear ($L_c$) and non-linear ($L_p$) lengths.
-However, one might consider fault length $L$ to be fixed and adjust one or more of the other problem parameters, such as $\mu$, $\nu$, $\sigma$, $D_c$, $a$, or $b$.
+However, one might consider the fault half-length $L$ to be fixed and we may instead consider whether an adjustment of one or more of the other problem parameters (such as $\mu$, $\nu$, $D_c$, $a$, $b$, or the effective normal stress $\sigma$) leads to a change in stability of the fault.
 The more general consideration to be given is that of the value of the dimensionless parameters $L/L_c$ and $L/L_p$, and specifically, whether they are greater than or less than 1.
 To calculate these dimensionless parameters, expressions for $L_c$ and $L_p$ in terms of $a/b$ and $L_b$ have been provided, bearing in mind that the elasto-frictional lengthscale $L_b$ is itself a function of model parameters, (\ref{eq:Lb}).
 We provide an extension of the results to 3D, identifying a critical radius $R_c$ for loss of linear stability of a circular asperity surrounded by steady creep, and the pinned/free nucleation lengths $R_p$ and $R_f$.